ARL-UTEP-OC/packet-visualization-system/README.md

 # Packet Visualization

-## Steps to run
+## Steps to run your virtual environment
-This project is developed under a virtual environment follow the next steps to manage packages and run the environment:
+This project is developed under a virtual environment follow the next steps to manage packages and run test mode:
 - Open the integrated terminal in your project **Note that you have to be in your project's path**
 - Run *python3 -m venv venv*
 - Run *source venv/bin/activate*
-- To test the project as a package run *pip install -e packet-visualize*
-- Try testing the package
 ***
+## Run and debug package as a mock user
+Once your changes are done and need to run the package as if you were a user of it.
+Follow these steps:
+1. Open your command line interface.
+2. Locate your self in our project's file path *cd your/path-to/packet-visualize*
+3. Once in run: *pip install -e .*
+4. You can now run *python* and test the package.
+5. Suggestion: The following is the way to run the system.
+   1. from components.ui_components.startup_gui import Ui_startup_window
+   2. ui = Ui_startup_window()
+   3. ui.run_program()
+***
 ## Dependencies
+We treat dependencies via dev_requirements.txt, which will install everything we need in order for the package to work.
+Once you have pulled a new branch or going to start fresh please run *pip install -r dev_requirements.txt*

 **To install dependencies in our project please follow these steps**
+- Make sure your virtual env is running.
+Refer to **Steps to run**.
-- To add dependencies use: *pip install your_dependency*
+- Once in your venv, to install dependencies use: *pip install your_dependency*
-- To look at which dependencies we have in the project: *pip freeze*
+- To check if your dependency has been installed run and find with: *pip freeze*
-- To push dependencies to file: *pip freeze > dev_requirements.txt*
+- To push dependencies to our file: *pip freeze > dev_requirements.txt*
-- To install upcoming dependencies: *pip install -r dev_requirements.txt*
 ***
 ## Tests - Using PyTest
 When creating a new test file, follow this naming convention test_*your_test*.py.